 Minor planet No. 960.

-Following fitting out at Boston, Mass., the attack cargo ship sailed for the Chesapeake Bay in mid-November.
+Following fitting out at Boston, Mass., the attack cargo ship sailed for the Chesapeake Bay in mid-November 1944.
 After shakedown training, the new attack cargo ship entered the Norfolk Navy Yard late on 4 November for repairs and alterations.
-This work was completed at the end of the month, and she sailed for Bayonne, N.J. on 30 November.
-There, the ship loaded cargo and embarked passenger, before sailing for the Pacific on 6 December.
-Escorted by Haas (DE 424), Birgit steamed to Panama, transiting the canal on the 12th and leaving the Canal Zone very early on the 13th.
-Proceeding singly to Hawaii, the ship reached Pearl Harbor on Christmas Day 1944, after having paused en route to render medical aid to SS S. B. Hunt on the 21st.
+That work complete at the end of the month, she sailed for Bayonne, N.J. on 30 November.
+There, the ship loaded cargo and embarked passengers, before sailing for the Pacific on 6 December.
+Escorted by Haas (DE-424), Birgit steamed to Panama, transiting the canal on the 12th and leaving the Canal Zone very early on the 13th.
+Proceeding singly to Hawaii, the ship reached Pearl Harbor, T.H., on Christmas Day 1944, after having paused en route to render medical aid to S. B. Hunt on the 21st.

-After disembarking her passengers and discharging her cargo, the ship shifted to Honolulu on 5 January 1945 and immediately began loading cargo for the Army's 752d Anti Aircraft (AA) Battalion.
+After disembarking her passengers and discharging her cargo, Birgit shifted to Honolulu on 5 January 1945 and immediately began loading cargo for the Army’s 752nd Anti-Aircraft (AA) Battalion.
 On the 7th, she embarked 235 soldiers attached to the unit, and sailed independently for the Marshall Islands on the 8th.
-Reaching Eniwetok on the 16th, Birgit tarried there for a week, topping off her fuel bunkers from Chotauk (IX 188) before leaving the lagoon on the 23d for a round-trip voyage to Saipan and back.
+Reaching Eniwetok on the 16th, Birgit paused there for a week, topping off her fuel bunkers from Chotauk (IX-188) before leaving the lagoon on the 23rd for a round-trip voyage to Saipan and back.
 The attack cargo ship made Saipan on the 27th and returned to Eniwetok on 3 February.
 At this point, turbine damage forced Birgit to return to Hawaii for repairs.
 She set sail alone on 5 February, reached Oahu on the 15th, and entered the Pearl Harbor Navy Yard on the 19th.